Jonoh89/jonoh89.github.io/_posts/2014-10-01-grunt-to-gulp.markdown

 Running again you will notice the clean function takes a more expected ~14 ms. This is because we are using the cb parameter.
 To use this you simply run it when the task you are doing is finished.
  In this example the del task calls its parameter when its finished its task so we pass the cb and this will be called when the files are deleted informing gulp the task has finished.

- This is more working on longer tasks for example if you are running karma:
+ This is more obvious when working on longer tasks, for example if you are running karma:

  {% highlight js %}
 var gulp = require('gulp');